Chlorine Gas in Swimming Pools

 - On the other hand, the main hazard of using Chlorine in pools relies on the person in charge of adding Chlorine to the pool.

 However, Hydro Instruments makes safety the highest concern.
-Hydro Instruments is aware of the careful monitoring of using any kind of disinfectant in pools.
-Electronic equipment offered by Hydro Instruments enables automatic feeding for Chlorine residuals not to surpass
+We’re aware of the careful monitoring of using any kind of disinfectant in pools.
+To that end, the electronic equipment offered by Hydro Instruments enables automatic feeding for chlorine residuals.